esbenp/esbenp.github.io/_posts/2017-01-14-modern-rest-api-laravel-part-3.markdown

 </p>

 <p>
-  The only requirement for SON API errors is that each object is in an array keyed by <code>errors</code>.
+  The only requirement for JSON API errors is that each object is in an array keyed by <code>errors</code>.
   Then there is a list of members you can put in each error object.
 None are required.
   <a target="_blank" href="http://jsonapi.org/format/#error-objects">You can see the exhaustive list here</a>.
 </p>